Frequencies Bell Tower

 Soundwalking Privately-Owned Public Space

 A Soundwalk is a guided listening tour that encourages participants to actively listen, opening ears and consciousness to the complex orchestration that the environment is composing at all times.
 The walk was choreographed to weave through various privately-owned public spaces throughout Vancouver.
 These spaces complicate the neat binary between public and private, combining elements of private ownership, securitization, and rules and restrictions, with publicly accessible amenities such as shelter, seating, and open space.
-Using soundwalking as a way to access and assert the right to these common spaces, the soundwalk functioned to bring public attention to their spatial, social, and sonic dynamics.
+Using soundwalking as a way to access and assert the right to these common spaces, the soundwalk functioned to bring public attention to their social dynamics.
 The walk was held on April 2, 2017 and was presented by Vancouver New Music and the Vancouver Soundwalk collective.